odtu/EE463/Project-2/evaluation.md

-## Guideline for Project #1
+## Guideline for Project #2

-Here are the important points for Project #1
+Here are the important points for Project #2

 - You will complete the project in pairs.
 - You will be assigned a private GitHub repo with your project partner.
 Each partner is required to contribute to the work.
-- This project is to be completed using PSIM.
+- This project is to be completed using MATLAB Simulink (I strongly recommend to use 2016 version for compatibility issues).
 - At the end of the project, you are required to submit a project report (in PDF) as well as your simulation files.
 - Reports will be checked using Turnitin, and copying will not be tolerated.
 - No reports and commits will be accepted after the deadline.